 4.5 If the Buyer fails to take delivery of goods or to give the Seller adequate delivery instructions (save where this is due to an act or omission by the Seller) then, without prejudice to any other right or remedy available to the Seller, the Seller may:-

 4.5.1 store the goods until delivery and charge the Buyer reasonable costs of such storage; or

 4.5.2 treat the Contract as repudiated by the Buyer either in whole or in part.

 4.6 The Seller will endeavour to comply with reasonable requests by the Buyer for postponement of delivery of the goods but shall be under no obligation to do so.
 Where delivery is postponed, otherwise than due to default by the Seller then, without prejudice to all other rights and remedies available to the Seller, the Buyer shall pay all costs and expenses, including a reasonable charge for storage and transportation so occasioned.

-4.7 The Seller will not be liable for unloading the goods at the place of delivery or for placing them in position on site except by prior agreement in writing, and if the Seller does participate in the unloading (whether with or without such prior agreement) the Buyer will indemnify the Seller in respect of claims brought against the Seller relating to its participation in such unloading.
+4.7 The Seller will not be liable for unloading the goods at the place of delivery or for placing them in position on site except by prior agreement in writing, and if the Seller or any of its agents does/do participate in the unloading (whether with or without such prior agreement) the Buyer will indemnify the Seller in respect of claims brought against the Seller relating to its participation in such unloading.